r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 <br />

-      [Executing a reverse string] The follow example creates the objshell and objShell.Run Objects to be able to execute commands, it also defines a local variable (dim rev) with the strReverse() builtin API that reverses the string (netstat systemcall) at runtime.
+      [Executing a reverse string] The follow example creates the objshell and objShell.Run Objects to be able to execute commands, it also defines a local variable (dim rev) with the strReverse() builtin API that reverses the string (netstat systemcall) at runtime execution.

 - String command to obfuscate<br />
 `netstat`